johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 **~~Ouroboros~~ Hydra**

 Hydra is an off-chain scaling architecture that tackles three major scalability issues: large transaction output, low latency, and lightweight storage per node.
-The Hydra whitepaper proposes and details the inclusion of multi-party state channels, which provide parallel transaction processing to greatly boost Cardano’s transaction-per-second (TPS) output, as well as speedy confirmation of transactions.
+The Hydra whitepaper proposes and details the inclusion of multi-party state channels,[^14] which provide parallel transaction processing to greatly boost Cardano’s transaction-per-second (TPS) output, as well as speedy confirmation of transactions.
 The paper refers to off-chain ledger siblings — state channels – as heads, reflecting the implementation’s namesake.
 This makes the ledger multi-headed.

 Instead of scaling vertically by adding more powerful hardware, Ouroboros Hydra allows Cardano to expand horizontally, enhancing performance by including extra nodes.
 Early testing indicates that each head is capable of 1,000 TPS.
 Hydra is being developed in collaboration with the Ouroboros protocol and the Cardano ledger, although it may be used with other systems as long as they have the same properties as Cardano.
-Hydra was later decoupled from Ouroboros and became an open-source project in its own right.
+Hydra was later decoupled from Ouroboros and became an open-source project[^15] in its own right.
 More about Hydra later in Chapter 8.

 **Consensus Redux**

-The Consensus Redux paper was published August 2020.
+The Consensus Redux paper[^16] was published August 2020.
 This paper discusses the concept of a self-healing ledger.
 How does the ledger recover when it's been attacked?
 How does a network recover when it's been attacked?
 The paper outlines solutions in both categories.

-**Ouroboros Crypsinous**
+**Ouroboros Crypsinous**[^17]

 The Crypsinous paper was published in 2019 but has yet to be implemented.
 Crypsinous is the first privacy-preserving proof-of-stake protocol.
-It boasts increased security features to protect against adaptive attacks including a coin evolution technique based on SNARKS and key-private forward-secure encryption.
+It boasts increased security features to protect against adaptive attacks including a coin evolution technique based on SNARKS[^18] and key-private forward-secure encryption.

-**Ouroboros Chronos** (Paper 2021, not deployed at time of press)
+**Ouroboros Chronos**[^19] (Paper 2021, not deployed at time of press)

 Chronos will deliver greater security and network resilience to communication delays by providing more accurate global timekeeping.
 To maintain the robustness of any dispersed network, global time synchronization is required.
 Time synchronization is critical in smart contract implementation, from guaranteeing up-to-date information amongst all participants to maintaining correct transaction processing and block construction.

 IOG discovered a means to synchronize clocks across a blockchain in conjunction with experts from the Universities of Edinburgh, Purdue, and Connecticut to create a more secure and tamper-proof global time source.
-This includes time synchronization from internet of things (IoT) devices, such as supply chain monitoring tools, and general distributed systems, especially if a central clock failure poses a security issue.
+This includes time synchronization from internet of things (IoT)[^20] devices, such as supply chain monitoring tools, and general distributed systems, especially if a central clock failure poses a security issue.
 The research is implemented as Ouroboros Chronos (Greek for ‘Time’).

 Chronos is a cryptographically secure blockchain protocol that also offers an accurate source of time thanks to an innovative time synchronization technique that avoids the flaws of externally maintained clocks.
 This also enables blockchain to precisely time-stamp transactions, making the ledger more resistant to time-based attacks.

 By syncing local time to a uniform network clock with no single point of failure, the new protocol may greatly improve the resilience of essential telecoms, transportation, trade systems, and infrastructures.
 This scientific accomplishment also represents a huge step toward building completely auditable and fraud-proof financial systems by providing exact time and hence full traceability of all transactions.

-**September 22, 2020, re: Chronos.** CH:
+**September 22, 2020, re: Chronos.** CH:[^21]

 > Ouroboros Chronos was a special paper.
-Leslie Lamport was one of the first guys to do major work in distributed systems and he wrote this beautiful paper on clocks and time in the distributed system from the 1960s or 1970s.
-It’s one of the most cited papers of all time in the systems world… ‘Time, clocks, and the ordering of events in a distributed system’ and Chronos was like unfinished business in that respect.
+Leslie Lamport[^22] was one of the first guys to do major work in distributed systems and he wrote this beautiful paper on clocks and time in the distributed system from the 1960s or 1970s.
+It’s one of the most cited papers of all time in the systems world… ‘Time, clocks, and the ordering of events in a distributed system’[^23] and Chronos was like unfinished business in that respect.
 It’s fun to write papers like that and it has real use.
-You can completely decouple a dependency on NTP and these types of things, there’s a lot of theory there.
+You can completely decouple a dependency on NTP[^24] and these types of things, there’s a lot of theory there.

 **Timing is everything**